Focus Taiwan App

 Ho was grilled by lawmakers on Wednesday over the ministry's handling of the case.
 The labor minister said she accepted "responsibility" for the incident, but argued that "the civil service system has many challenges" that are "difficult to control."

-At a press conference on Tuesday, Ho said that any alleged bullying by Hsieh Yi-jung (謝宜容), then head of a regional office of the Work Development Agency (WDA), was "not the direct cause" of the civil servant's death, though a MOL report published later in the day recommended that Hsieh be evaluated in accordance with the Public Functionaries Merit Evaluation Act for "involvement in workplace bullying."
+At a press conference on Tuesday, Ho said that any alleged bullying by Hsieh Yi-jung (謝宜容), then head of a regional office of the Workforce Development Agency (WDA), was "not the direct cause" of the civil servant's death, though a MOL report published later in the day recommended that Hsieh be evaluated in accordance with the Public Functionaries Merit Evaluation Act for "involvement in workplace bullying."

 However, at the performance review held Wednesday afternoon, Hsieh received two major demerits, prompting the high-ranking civil servant's dismissal from office.